hotwer/entity-manager/entity_manager_doc.md

 Hello, developer.

-This is the EntityManager developed by SCEWeb Company.
+This is the WarlocKer developed
 The idea is to have a totally a part objected-oriented database management.

  **It only supports MySQL databases at the moment.**